NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/SYSTEM_STATUS_REPORT.md

-# Hospital Management System - Comprehensive Status Report
+# Health Record Management System - Comprehensive Status Report

 ## 🎯 Executive Summary

-The Hospital Management System has been successfully analyzed, tested, and significantly improved using a **divide and conquer modular approach**.
+The Health Record Management System has been successfully analyzed, tested, and significantly improved using a **divide and conquer modular approach**.
 The system now provides comprehensive functionality across all 6 user roles with working authentication, role-based access control, and a modern, responsive user interface.

 ---